azajay08/Corewar/README.md

 </details>

-The assembler takes a file with a `.s` extension (also known as a `champion`) and writes the contents to a file with the same name but with a `.cor` extension in the format of hexadecimal bytecode.
-The job of the assembler is to parse through the assembly language from the input file and make sure everything is valid, ready to translate it into bytecode.
-Of course the input file has to be formatted in a speicifc way to be correctly translated, so we must take care of edge cases and invalid inputs.
+The assembler takes a file with a `.s` extension (also known as a `champion`) and writes the contents to a file with the same name but with a `.cor` extension in the format of hexadecimal byte code.
+The job of the assembler is to parse through the assembly language from the input file and make sure everything is valid, ready to translate it into byte code.
+Of course the input file has to be formatted in a specific way to be correctly translated, so we must take care of edge cases and invalid inputs.

 The files are written in assembly language.
 A valid champion would have:
 * Comments (Not mandatory)